 The best practices for the group are for each student to

-- 1. Have a copy of the course - 2.
-Complete all assignments - 3.
-Be allowed to practice presenting material to a group - 4.
-Be in good relationship with a local church, and - 5.
+- 1. Have a copy of the course. - 2.
+Complete all assignments. - 3.
+Practice presenting material during class sessions. - 4.
+Be in good relationship with a local church. - 5.
 Have regular ministry outside of the group.